Dropped kerb licence

 - if you live on an A, B or C class road, in a conservation area, property with multiple occupancy or a listed building

 - get permission from the landowner if you live on a private road

 - request any parking restrictions to be changed (e.g. parking bays, residents parking) to make sure access to your driveway isn't blocked

-- be able to safely get on and off your drive (safe distance from junctions and good visibility in both directions)
+- be able to safely get on and off your drive (safe distance from junctions with good visibility in both directions)